yuce/random/README.md

 * [Kenji Rikitake](https://github.com/jj1bdx) pointed out a range error in the module and provided code which enables using his [TinyMT Erlang](https://github.com/jj1bdx/tinymt-erlang) library to produce floats in `[0.0, 1.0)` range.

+* [p2k](https://github.com/p2k) updated the project to be compatible with Elixir 1.2.